liferay/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/03-creating-multiple-navigation-menus/01-page-hierarchy.markdown

-# Site Navigation
+# Page Hierarchy

-Using the primary navigation, you create public and private pages, and organize those pages in whatever order or structure that you see fit.
+Using the Page Hierarchy, you create public and private pages, and organize those pages in whatever order or structure that you see fit.

 ## Creating a Page